A random matrix perspective of cultural structure: groups or redundancies?: Two interpretations of structural modes

-An alternative interpretation of structural modes comes from realizing that social surveys are imperfect, in the sense that one cannot guarantee the absence of overlaps or of similarities between the variables that are used.
+An alternative interpretation of structural modes comes from realizing that social surveys are imperfect, in the sense that one cannot guarantee the absence of semantic overlaps (redundancies or similarities) between the variables that are used.
 These translate to correlations between cultural features, which have been noticed in previous studies~\cite{Valori, Stivala, Babeanu_1} and which are specific to the design of each dataset.
-It is conceivable that feature correlations, if strong enough, could induce artifactual structural modes themselves.
+It is conceivable that feature redundancies, if strong enough, could induce artifactual structural modes themselves.
 For example, if a large fraction of the associated items or questions are designed such that they are mostly sensitive to the same underlying degree of freedom, the similarity between individuals responding to any of these items in a certain way will be high, since these individuals will likely respond to all the other similar items in the same way.
 It appears likely that this behavior would be captured by a structural mode.
 If this is the mechanism behind the structural modes shown in Sec.~\ref{Empir_1}, it means that they do not provide information about the inherent organization of real-world culture, but just about the design of the ``instrument'' used to ``measure'' culture.
-On the other hand, to make things more complicated, feature-feature correlations may also be a consequence of group structure.
+Although redundancies between features would manifest as correlations between those features, authentic groups can also induce such correlations, so this aspect cannot be directly exploited for differentiating redundancies from groups.